zengqiang2006/PlateRec/README.markdown

 PlateRec
 =========================================================================

-Ladies and gentlemen,
-here's to you PlateRec, a "simply" and crazy way to "stringify" your car plate.
-This program was create by me and other two crazy engineers for an University course project.
+PlateRec is a software for Italian License Plate Recognition.
+It was create using __Ansi C__ and __OpenCV__ libraries.
+Using this program is possible to get Plate Number from a picture of the rear part of a car or motorbike.

 Dependencies
 -------------------------------------------------------------------------
-PlateRec is based on [OpenCv 2.2](http://opencv.willowgarage.com/wiki/) (I don't know if it work with earlier version of this library, if you are enough brave to try, mail me your news)
+PlateRec is based on [OpenCv 2.2](http://opencv.willowgarage.com/wiki/) (Likely it will work also with successive versions.)

 Compiling
 -------------------------------------------------------------------------
 To compile the software it's necessary opencv lib installed on your OS.
 On Linux you can find that on relative repository.
-I use OpenCv 2.2 (version on ArchLinux repository) if you can try it on old version of OpenCv tell me if it work.

 From command line you can launch:
 <code>gcc \`pkg-config --libs opencv\` \`pkg-config --cflags opencv\` -Wall main.c -o main</code>

-Obviously you can <b>(and you MUST)</b> create an alias for this :)
+(create an alias for it strong recommended)

 Run